ArsamHashmi/market/README.md

 - Graph Activity :  Activity Contains candle chart which reflects real market values instead of picking randomly generated values from previous screen.
                     All values are picked by consuming coinmarketcap API (using Retrofit)

+Don't forget to add API key in interfaces section

 TODOs:
 - Working on Activity Lifecycles
 - Service to update values in real-time